HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: HuBERT-EE

-As for the backbone, we apply the large version of the HuBERT, which contains 24 Transformer encoder layers.
-For the convenience of notation, we let HuBERT-large denotes the large version of the HuBERT.
-The backbone is composed of a convolutional neural network (CNN) encoder, 24 Transformer encoder layers, and the linear layer with softmax function.
+Following the previous studies \cite{ee1,ee2}, we apply the base version of the HuBERT as for the backbone, which contains 12 Transformer encoder layers.
+For the convenience of notation, we let HuBERT-base denotes the base version of the HuBERT.
+The backbone is composed of a convolutional neural network (CNN) encoder, 12 Transformer encoder layers, and the linear layer with softmax function.
 The structure of the CNN encoder and the Transformer encoder conform with those of the original HuBERT.
-In order to fine-tune the model for the speech recognition task, the linear projection layer is added to the final layer of the HuBERT-large model.
+In order to fine-tune the model for the speech recognition task, the linear projection layer is added to the final layer of the HuBERT-base model.